React Native vs. Xamarin vs. Ionic vs. Flutter: Which platform is best for app development? Let’s find out…

 IONIC: It uses HTML5, CSS, and JS to develop and run applications, and requires Cordova wrapper to access native platform controllers.
 Utilizing IONIC, you can also use TypeScript that improves the quality of the code.

 Flutter: It utilizes Dart to develop high-quality applications for Android, iOS and the web.
 Dart is an amazing Programming language that offer plenty of benefits and is based on C/C++ and java.
 Despite being new, the language is soon expected to take the industry by storm.
+Dart is one of the reason why Flutter App Development is preferred by a number of app developers these days.

 This attribute is the most important one and speaks for itself – how do the apps made in different frameworks perform from a run-time performance perspective?